Options Arbitrage

 Strategy Mechanics

-Our options arbitrage approach focuses on the fundamental relationship between two critical volatility metrics:
+Our options arbitrage approach focuses on the fundamental relationship between two critical volatility metrics, primarily executed on Deribit, the leading cryptocurrency options exchange:

 The core profit formula for our strategy can be expressed as: